 I know the official publicity isn’t due to go out for a little while just yet, but here’s a sneak peek at this year’s lineup for Search Solutions 2014.
 For those unfamiliar with the event, it is described as:

 … a special one-day event dedicated to the latest innovations in web & enterprise search.
 In contrast to other major industry events, Search Solutions aims to be highly interactive, with attendance strictly limited.
 The programme includes presentations, panels and keynote talks by influential industry leaders on novel and emerging applications in search and information retrieval.

-The major news this year is that we’ll be preceding the event with a tutorials day on November 28, which will offer conference attendees and local participants a stimulating and informative selection of practical training courses reflecting current topics and state-of-the-art methods in search and information retrieval.
+As last year we’ll be preceding the event with a tutorials day on November 26, which will offer conference attendees and local participants a stimulating and informative selection of practical training courses reflecting current topics and state-of-the-art methods in search and information retrieval.
 More on that later!
 Meanwhile, here is the provisional programme thus far:

-Just a quick reminder that next Friday (22nd) is the deadline for submissions to EuroHCIR 2012, which I am co-organising with Max Wilson, Birger Larsen and James Kalbach.
-This is only the second year we’ve run the event, so we’re hoping for a good set of submissions to keep up momentum we generated in 2011.
+Just a quick reminder that next Friday (1st August) is the deadline for submissions to EuroHCIR 2014, which I am co-organising with Max Wilson, Birger Larsen, Preben Hansen and Kristian Norling.
+This is the fourth year we’ve run the event, so we’re hoping for a good set of submissions to keep up momentum.
 As before, we’re accepting both research and practice-oriented papers, so if you have any queries (particularly about the latter) just drop me a line.

-The event itself is on August 25 in Amsterdam, co-located with IIiX.
-I’ve appended a summary of the call for papers below, and further details can be found at the EuroHCIR 2012 website.
+The event itself is on 13 September at BCS London, with a poster session/social scheduled for the evening before.
+I’ve appended a summary of the call for papers below, and further details can be found at the EuroHCIR 2014 website.
 Hope to see you there!